aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 * Use the AWS Cloud9 Dashboard to Delete your development environment

 * Use the Amazon Connect console to delete your call center instance

+* Remove any Twilio resources used to establish an SMS channel

 Finally, [delete the CloudFormation stacks](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) launched at the beginning of the workshop to clean up the rest.
 If the stack deletion process encountered errors, look at the Events tab in the CloudFormation dashboard, and you'll see what steps failed.
 It might just be a case where you need to clean up a manually created asset that is tied to a resource goverened by CloudFormation.
 * Use the AWS CloudFormation console to delete the QnABot stacks you launched